 You will see the same interface for assigning locations to your selected samples as if you had started from the freezer to store them

 - Populate the grid.

 - For boxes, plates, and tube racks, the samples will default to the first available slots in the structured layout.

-- Move the rows to other grid locations to change where in the unit you will store them.
+- Move the rows to other grid positions to change where in the unit you will store them.

-- Click Add to [Storage Type] to complete the location assignments.
+- Click Add to [Storage Type] to complete the position assignments.